prometheus-operator/prometheus-operator/Documentation/api.md

 (<em>Appears on:</em><a href="#monitoring.coreos.com/v1alpha1.AlertmanagerConfig">AlertmanagerConfig</a>)
 </p>
 <div>
-<p>AlertmanagerConfigSpec is a specification of the desired behavior of the Alertmanager configuration.
+<p>AlertmanagerConfigSpec is a specification of the desired behavior of the
+Alertmanager configuration.
-By definition, the Alertmanager configuration only applies to alerts for which the <code>namespace</code> label is equal to the namespace of the AlertmanagerConfig resource.</p>
+By default, the Alertmanager configuration only applies to alerts for which the <code>namespace</code> label is equal to the namespace of the AlertmanagerConfig resource (see the <code>.spec.alertmanagerConfigMatcherStrategy</code> field of the Alertmanager CRD).</p>
 </div>
 <table>
 <thead>